Category Archives: Iowa

 Exact Boundaries Important

-In newly laid out subdivisions in Moscow where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Mount Vernon where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely checked, or an item that is being divided, will call for a study to find the brand-new corners as well as lot lines in Iowa, which must be completely marked so they will never ever come to be lost.
+Land that has actually never been precisely checked, or an item that is being separated, will certainly need a survey to locate the brand-new corners as well as lot lines in Iowa, which ought to be permanently marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.